Justice: Qalb Al Adala

-Justice: Qalb Al Adala (قلب العدالة) is a 2017 Arabic-language television series created by William Finklestein and Walter Parkes and starring Mansoor Alfeeli, Khalifa al Bhri and Fatima Al Taei.
-The plot revolves around Farah (Fatima Al Taei), a law student who studied in the United States, who returns to her hometown of Abu Dhabi to practice her profession.
+Justice: Qalb Al Adala (قلب العدالة) is a 2017 Arabic-language television series starring Mansoor Alfeeli, Khalifa al Bhri and Fatima Al Taei.
+The plot revolves around Farah (Fatima Al Taei), who studies law in the United States and returns to her hometown of Abu Dhabi to practice her profession.
 Her father Hasan (Mansoor Al Feeli) wants her to work for the family's firm, but Farah is determined to open her own practice.
+The series is based on the American television series Justice.